gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 This Script Is Intended For Mobile Use Specifically But Works On Every Type Of Device.
 200 Lines Of Pure Code.

-You are able to DOWNLOAD songs from SPOTIFY, AUTO-SKIP ADS, AND GET FREE SPOTIFY MOBILE PREMIUM forever without downloading any APP, just from the OFFCIAL WEBSITE!
+You are able to DOWNLOAD SONGS from SPOTIFY, AUTO-SKIP ADS, AND GET FREE SPOTIFY MOBILE PREMIUM FOREVER without downloading any APP, just from the OFFCIAL WEBSITE!

 ======================================